 I think the most intimidating part of cross-selling is feeling like you have to give a slick sales pitch.
 You have to come up with these sneaky ways to ask for yet another policy, and it’s not fun!
 It doesn’t feel right, even if your intentions are pure.

 We developed a cross-selling model for insurance that allows you to stop selling.
-I teach this model from front to back in our 8-week training bootcamp called the All-Star Program.

 The foundation of this cross-sell model is what we call the Client Needs Assessment.
 Some agents also refer to this kind of worksheet as a Fact Finder.

 The Client Needs Assessment (CNA) is a 10-part questionnaire for new and existing Medicare-age clients that uncovers their current insurance needs.